 The tomato breaks its bonds and “invades/kitchen”, reminding us of another invasion where the American Indians succumbed to an almost silent takeover of their lands and their culture by the Spanish conquistadors, who came in the wake of Columbus.

-The poem thus carries profound political, social and cultural connotations.
-It alternates between pure pictures of culinary delight and violence in the kitchen – the end of cutting the tomato reads like an actual murder.
+The poem thus carries profound political, social, and cultural connotations.
+It alternates between pure pictures of culinary delight and violence in the kitchen – the end of cutting the tomato reads like actual murder.
 Yet the tomato is an “inexhaustible sun” and it “beds cheerfully” with the other vegetables, especially the onion, pictured here as “blonde” when cut in rings.
-It appears that Neruda is here talking about the sexual union between the two races – the American (Red) Indians and the Europeans (whites) after the Spanish colonisation of Chile).
+It appears that Neruda is here talking about the sexual union between the two races – the American (Red) Indians and the Europeans (whites) after the Spanish colonization of Chile).

 Again, the salad bowl with its olives and pimentos, suggests a cheerful blending of Chilean and Spanish cultures.
-The poet is convinced that the melting-pot culture of America has now been replaced by the salad bowl where all the colours can mix without any losing their original shape, form, individuality or identity.
+The poet is convinced that the melting-pot culture of America has now been replaced by the salad bowl where all the colours can mix without any losing their original shape, form, individuality, or identity.